 Sector: Military engineering and science About: InstRE was established in 1875 for the advancement of military science and engineering.
-Its members maintain engineering expertise that allows the Army to understand, live, move and fight.
-They do this by providing the infrastructure and life support systems necessary to live and operate on deployed operations.
-Members also provide mobility for the UK's Armed Forces both at home and overseas through the construction of roads, bridges and airfields, whilst denying their use to others, protecting the forces through protective structures, search and explosive ordnance disposal.
+Members promote the acquisition of historical and scientific engineering knowledge, and its practical application, for the UK's Armed Forces.
+This enables the Armed Forces to understand, live move and fight, through all types of conflict and humanitarian works.
+Engineering activity can range from the small scale, rebuilding schools and police stations, to large scale, water and power distribution systems.
+Our knowledge base includes construction of roads, bridges and airfields, denying their use to others, protecting our forces, harbours, jetties and finally search and explosive ordnance disposal.
 Mission: A learned society that seeks to advance the art and science of military engineering by sharing experiences, best practice and emerging thinking; the institution will address challenges head on, seek innovation, provide answers as it evolves in order to maintain relevance through the 21st Century.
 Vision: A vibrant Institution providing innovative solutions in complex environments.
 Members: Membership is open to officers, warrant officers, senior and junior non-commissioned officers (NCOs), both Regular and Reserve, serving in or retired from the Corps of Royal Engineers.
 Soldiers, or Sappers as they are known, join as Apprentice Technician Members.
 It may also be offered to those serving, or who have served, in the Engineer arm of the land forces of the Commonwealth, former Dominions, Colonies, Dependencies and Allied nations, and civilians with appropriate backgrounds.
-Logithesis Approximate number of members: 10,000 O M Licensed to award: EngTech lEng C Eng Registered members: 1,560 60 38 Grades of Membership: Apprentice Technician Member; Member (MInstRE); Honorary Member (Hon MInstRE); Fellow (FInstRE); Honorary Fellow (Hon FInstRE).
-Member benefits Kine Constructure: Five Regions in the UK.
+Approximate number of members: 10,000 O Licensed to award: EngTech IEng CEng Registered members: 1,511 63 44 Grades of Membership: Apprentice Technician Member; Member (MInstRE); Honorary Member (Hon MInstRE); Fellow (FInstRE); Honorary Fellow (Hon FInstRE).
+Member benefits Structure: Five Regions in the UK.